11 min

 Latest content refresh

-This article is based on the February 2026 EU anti-dumping measure affecting covered Chinese ceramic tableware and kitchenware.
-It is intended as a commercial sourcing brief, not legal advice.
+This article is based on Commission Implementing Regulation (EU) 2025/1981 and the February 2026 amending regulation 2026/274 affecting covered Chinese ceramic tableware and kitchenware.
+It is a commercial sourcing brief, not legal advice.